 Many times a feline will eventually pass stools that are less dry and hard after they have been on the raw for a lot longer than 2 months.
 You can give your kitty more time or follow some of my options below.
 You felines system needs time to adjust to the new diet.

 If you want to decrease the stools from dry to shiny more wet stools we have a few options:

 2. Add extra water or homemade chicken broth with no salt to the meals.

 3. Add a little organic Psyllium powder (1/2 Teaspoon) to the meals.

 4. Add baby food squash to the meals.

-“The Psyllium husks powder pretty fine and organic – I got it from the health food store – I’m now up to 1 heaping tsp per 5 ounces of food (1 meal for two nine pound cats – Munchie gets it also).
+“The Psyllium husks powder pretty fine and organic – I got it from the health food store – I’m now up to 1 heaping tsp per 5 ounces of food (1 meal for two nine pound felines – Munchie gets it also).
 The food was already pre made in zip-locks – so I add it before I warm it up for the meal and mix it well.
 At first they didn’t’ care much for it – a new thing, but after a gradual period, they now gobble it down.”

 I hope this helps.
-But please, give your kitty more time to adjust or contact a Classic Homeopathy Like Dr Gardner.
-Cats large and domestic in the wild do have harder dry stools as do Raccoons and many other wild animals.
+But please, give your kitty more time to adjust or contact a Classic Homeopathy Like Dr Gardner. felines large and domestic in the wild do have harder dry stools as do Raccoons and many other wild animals.